FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/Leave Management/Internal Leave Request.md

 ---
-sidebar_position: 1
+sidebar_position : 2
 ---

-# Leave Request
+# Internal Leave Request

+  Internal Leave Request flows are same as Leave Request only the leave type is different, other than that both are same.

   **Leave Creation :** Initiated by User or Customer through Case Management.